-Connect the host PC to the J18 connector using the USB min-B cable.
+4. Connect the host PC to the J18 connector using the USB min-B cable.

-Figure 8 • SmartFusion2 Security Evaluation Kit Board
+Figure 7 • SmartFusion2 Security Evaluation Kit Board

-- 6. Invoke the SoftConsole project and open Debug Configurations from the Run menu. - Click the Debugger tab.
-Update the "usbxxxxx" number in the following configuration option with the noted FlashPro4 programmer in step 4: - --command "microsemi_flashpro_port usb96191" - 8.
-Click Apply and launch debugger. - Start a HyperTerminal session with 57600 baud rate, 8 data bits, 1 stop bit, no parity, and no flow control.
-If the computer does not have the HyperTerminal program, use other free serial terminal emulation program such as PuTTY or TeraTerm.
-For configuring HyperTerminal, TeraTerm, or PuTTY, see Configuring Serial Terminal Emulation Programs Tutorial. - 10.
-Run the debugger in the SoftConsole tool.
+- 5. Invoke the SoftConsole integrated design environment (IDE), open the included SoftConsole project and launch the debugger. - 6.
+Start a HyperTerminal session with 57600 baud rate, 8 data bits, 1 stop bit, no parity, and no flow control.
+If the computer does not have the HyperTerminal program, use other free serial terminal emulation program such as PUTTY or TeraTerm.
+For configuring HyperTerminal, TeraTerm, or PuTTY, refer to Configuring Serial Terminal Emulation Programs Tutorial.

+7. Run the debugger in the SoftConsole tool.
 The HyperTerminal window shows various options to run the SHA-256 operation.
 Follow the instruction on the screen to run the example.
-The following figure shows the HyperTerminal window showing SHA-256 operation.
+Figure 8 shows the HyperTerminal window showing SHA-256 operation.

-Figure 9 • SHA-256 System Service Design using HyperTerminal
+Figure 8 • SHA-256 System Service Design using HyperTerminal

 Note: The ASCII-Hex notation is used as input by the program so that the data is easily readable.
 The ASCII characters are selected by the value from the ordered sixteen character set 0-9 and a-f.
 The input data goes from the first byte to the last byte of the multi-byte message entered and displayed from left to right as shown by the terminal emulator.
 Each input ASCII byte represents two Hex bytes.
 For example, if 1 is entered as ASCII input, it is converted into Hex input 31 for SHA-256 input.
 So, the 64-byte ASCII input is used as 512-bit Hex input.
 The additional firmware code can be added to convert ASCII-to-hex so that the input from HyperTerminal can be treated as Hex input instead of ASCII input.
-However, the message digest output is displayed in Hex format in endian-order (from left to right and then top to bottom), as shown in the following figure.
+However, the message digest output is displayed in Hex format in endian-order (from left to right and then top to bottom), as shown in Figure 9.

-Figure 10 • Message Digest Output Mapping between SoftConsole Memory Viewer and HyperTerminal
+Figure 9 • Message Digest Output Mapping between SoftConsole Memory Viewer and HyperTerminal

-2.10 Design Example 2: Using SHA-256 Services in IGLOO2 Device
+Design Example 2: Using SHA-256 Services in IGLOO2 Device